 In a fast moving subject field, you need your research results to be available to the community as soon as possible.

-Now with Faraday Discussions you can have the unedited, unformatted version of your article published shortly after acceptance as an Accepted Manuscript.
-This new, free service allows you to make your results available to the community, in citable form, before publication of the edited article.
+At Organic & Biomolecular Chemistry (OBC), you can now have the unedited and unformatted version of your article published shortly after acceptance as an Accepted Manuscript.
+This new, free service from RSC Publishing allows you to make your results available to the community, in citable form, before publication of the edited article.

-Of course, each article will continue to receive the current high-quality, professional editing and formatting service from a professional technical editor, and the Accepted Manuscript version of an article will become unavailable when the fully edited and formatted Advance Article version is published.
+Of course, each OBC article will continue to receive the current high quality editing and formatting service from a professional technical editor, and the Accepted Manuscript version of an article will become unavailable when the fully edited and formatted Advance Article version is published.

 What are Accepted Manuscripts?